Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all connections in the list are selected.

 - [DISABLE]
-    Click this button to disable one or several selected connections.
-This button is displayed if the checkbox of at least one active connection is selected.
-For detailed information see [Enable/disable a connection](../Integration/01_ManageConnections.md#enabledisable-a-connection).
+    Click this button to disable the selected connection(s) This button is displayed if the checkbox of at least one active connection is selected.
+For detailed information see [Disable a connection](../Integration/01_ManageConnections.md#disable-a-connection).

 - [ENABLE]
-    Click this button to enable one or several selected connections.
-This button is displayed if the checkbox of at least one inactive connection is selected.
-For detailed information see [Enable/disable a connection](../Integration/01_ManageConnections.md#enabledisable-a-connection).
+    Click this button to enable the selected connection(s) This button is displayed if the checkbox of at least one inactive connection is selected.
+For detailed information see [Enable a connection](../Integration/01_ManageConnections.md#enable-a-connection).

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
     Click this button to edit the selected connection.
 This button is only displayed if a single checkbox in the list of connections is selected.
 Alternatively, you can click directly a row in the list to edit a connection.
 The *Edit connection* view is displayed, see [Edit connection](#edit-connection).
 The *Credentials* tab is preselected.